dnordquist/dnordquist.github.io/now.md

 ---
 title: Now
 layout: inner
-permalink: /now/
 ---
 ## Now

-This is my [Now](http://nownownow.com/about) page.
+This is my most recent [Now](http://nownownow.com/about) page.
 I wrote it on 24 Sept 2017.

 My focus these days: